Lu-kuan-lpk/asst1/README.md

   happens when you launch 10,000 ISPC tasks?
 What happens when you launch 10,000 threads?
 (For this thought experiment, please discuss in the general case
   - i.e. don't tie your discussion to this given mandelbrot program.)
+  > For thread, each thread has its own context for reg, stack, pc..., and will run by the schedule of OS, however, the tasks of ISPC will be managed by the program whether it should be split or combine to the same hardware thread, which means the 1000 tasks would be realistically be executing by 10 threads. [ similar to the routine of go, a user mode thread, which could do some logic for convinience ]

 _The smart-thinking student's question_: Hey wait!
 Why are there two different mechanisms (`foreach` and `launch`) for expressing independent, parallelizable